mikeonslow/elm-workshop/part1/README.md

 ##### Dict
 A dictionary mapping unique keys to values.
-The keys can be any `comparable` type such as `Int`, `Float`, `Time`, `Char`, `String`, and tuples or lists of `comparable` types. `Dict` is good for times when you need to store data that will need to be updated (or accessed by a unique key) frequently.
+The keys can be any `comparable` type such as `Int`, `Float`, `Time`, `Char`, `String`, and tuples or lists of `comparable` types. `Dict` is good for times when you need to store data that will need to be updated (or accessed by a unique key).
 In JavaScript a `Dict` would probably be used for times where you would use JSON similar to the following:

 ```